Apple Cider Sourdough

 Notes

-Adding fresh apples to this recipe can cause the dough to go a little haywire on you.
+• Adding shredded apples at the first stretch and fold adds a little layer of complexity to this recipe cause you're adding a ton of moisture.
+It's a little bit like wrangling my lemon blueberry sourdough.
 If your dough wants to fall apart, sprinkle a small amount flour over the dough and knead until it comes together.
 If required, add a bit more, but use as little as possible.

 Nutrition